 This type of flare bevel weld involves a single bevel on one side of the joint.
 It is commonly used for joining plates of different thicknesses or when a single-sided weld is desired.

 Below is an example of Single Flare Bevel weld with its symbol.
+The image shows a “flare” joint where a flat vertical plate is joined to the rounded corner (radius) of a bent horizontal plate.
 A complete Single Flare Bevel Welding Symbol elements are:

 - Flare Bevel Weld Symbol (A straight line and arc shape) placed on the reference line.